Product May Have Been Discontinued

 Additionally, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 And lastly, this recipe includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 Judging by its ingredients alone, Drs.
-Foster and Smith dry dog food looks to be an average kibble.
+Foster and Smith Signature Series Dog Food looks like an average dry product.

 As a group, the brand features an average protein content of 26% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 54% for the overall product line.

 And a fat-to-protein ratio of about 47%.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the flaxseed meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.